branzus/MLCM-labs/README.md

 # MLCM-labs

-Code written for education purposes.
+Code written for educational purposes.
 Experimenting with basic Machine Learning and Cognitive Models.